225 Peachtree St, N.E.

-For the tenth consecutive year, Mr. Fellows has been voted by his peers as one of the Top 10 Super Lawyers for the State of Georgia.
-Mr. Fellows’ practice has been devoted to complex business litigation for thirty-eight years.
-He is a founding partner of Fellows LaBriola LLP, a trial and litigation firm which celebrated its 25th anniversary in January, 2018.
+For the eleventh consecutive year, Mr. Fellows has been voted by his peers as one of the Top 10 Super Lawyers for the State of Georgia.
+Mr. Fellows’ practice has been devoted to complex business litigation for thirty-nine years.
+He is a founding partner of Fellows LaBriola LLP, a trial and litigation firm which celebrated its 26th anniversary in January, 2019.

 Mr. Fellows has successfully tried cases in numerous Georgia Superior and State Courts and in the U.S. District Courts for the Northern and Middle Districts of Georgia.
 In addition, he has successfully argued cases before the Georgia Supreme Court, the Georgia Court of Appeals, and the U.S. Court of Appeals for the Eleventh Circuit.